Information For Parents

 - White T-shirt (EBA logo optional)

-- Trainers that children are able to secure themselves
+- Black trainers that children are able to secure themselves

 Outdoors

-- Trainers that children are able to secure themselves
+- Black trainers that children are able to secure themselves

 Due to a number of students in our school who have life threatening nut allergies, it is vital that our students do not bring any foods that contain nuts.